 My research examines disparities in mental, physical, and material well-being, with a focus on economic and political institutions.
 I use a variety of analytical approaches in my work, including event history modeling, sociogenomics, and survey experiments.

-My dissertation research investigates the causal effect of income on subjective well-being, and the policy and political implications of these findings.
-My analyses draw on data from large representative national surveys and online experiments.
+My dissertation research investigates the causal effect of income on mental well-being, and the policy and political implications of these findings.
+My analyses draw on data from large representative national surveys and an online survey experiment.
 This work has been supported by the Institute for Research in the Social Sciences, the Russell Sage Foundation, and Stanford Center for American Democracy.

 A separate line of my research focuses on metascience and the role of academic institutions in society.
 I have been a project assistant for Time-Sharing Experiments in the Social Sciences since 2018.